ScientificC/cmathl/docs/source/math.rst

 given here can be used as a substitute when the system functions are not available.

+The functions and macros described in this chapter are defined in the header file :file:`cml/math.h`.

 .. index::
    single: mathematical constants, defined as macros
    single: numerical constants, defined as macros